-As we all know, AI helps us more now and in the future.
+As we all know, AI & the future of work helps us more now and in the future.
 AI can do many things in the future, such as replacing significant amounts of work with shortcuts.
 While no one understands how artificial intelligence will impact jobs, we can all agree that it is disruptive.
 So far, many have attributed this delay to adverse impacts and expect a future in which robots take over responsibility for humans.

 This is one way to see it.
 Second, automation may create more jobs than it replaces.
 Using new tools for entrepreneurs can also lead to new business lines that we cannot imagine today.